Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Introduction

-Several QUBO formulations have been explored in transportation contexts.
-Quantum annealing has been applied to the Vehicle Routing Problem (VRP) to balance traffic loads on road segments~\cite{Tambunan2022, Azad2023}, and similar QUBO-based approaches have been used for assigning ride-pooling services~\cite{Cattelan2024}.
+Quantum annealing has also been applied to the Vehicle Routing Problem (VRP)~\cite{Tambunan2022, Azad2023}, and similar QUBO-based approaches have been used for assigning ride-pooling services~\cite{Cattelan2024}.
 These studies, however, do not incorporate time-resolved congestion.
-Our formulation explicitly accounts for the temporal alignment of vehicle trajectories, penalizing conflicts that occur in both space and time.
-The classical Traffic Assignment Problem (TAP) has likewise been recast as a QUBO~\cite{Chitty2024}.
-We regard our TFO as a discrete variant of TAP, enabling us to benchmark against existing TAP-based studies and reinforce the validity of our findings.
+The classical Traffic Assignment Problem (TAP) has also been formulated as a QUBO~\cite{Chitty2024}.
+The proposed TFO is a special, discrete variant of TAP, which allows us to benchmark our approach against existing TAP-based studies and reinforce the validity of our findings.

-Commercial navigation platforms such as Google Maps, Waze, and Apple Maps also aim to mitigate congestion, but under different constraints and objectives.
-Google Maps combines live GPS data from millions of users with historical patterns and AI-based traffic prediction, integrating live incident reports and traffic signal optimization initiatives like Project~Green~Light~\cite{Wheeler2023, Lau2021}.
-Waze leverages crowd-sourced hazard and congestion reports for dynamic rerouting minimizing individual travel time~\cite{AminNaseri2022}, while Apple Maps emphasizes privacy-preserving data aggregation and contextual adaptation.
-While these systems excel in scalability and responsiveness, they are proprietary, prioritize individual user experience over system-wide metrics, and do not expose their optimization logic for integration into research frameworks.
+Congestion reduction is crucial in applications such as commercial navigation platforms, including Google Maps, Waze, and Apple Maps.
+Google Maps combines live GPS data from millions of users with historical patterns and AI-based traffic prediction, integrating initiatives like Project Green Light for signal optimization~\cite{Wheeler2023, Lau2021}.
+Waze relies on crowd-sourced reports for dynamic rerouting that minimizes individual travel times~\cite{AminNaseri2022}, while Apple Maps prioritizes privacy-preserving data aggregation.
+Although these systems excel in scalability and responsiveness, they focus on individual user experience over system-wide optimization and do not expose their algorithms for research integration.

-IBM has also explored traffic optimization, both through classical AI approaches and experimental applications of quantum computing.
-Their research investigates how quantum algorithms such as the Quantum Approximate Optimization Algorithm (QAOA) can be adapted to routing and congestion problems, with proof-of-concept studies indicating potential for system-wide improvements in urban mobility.
-A notable example is the collaboration between IBM, Ford, and the University of Melbourne, reported by already mentioned Villanueva et al.~\cite{Villanueva2025}.
-Unlike commercial navigation platforms, IBM’s work is aimed at exploring how quantum optimization could support large-scale traffic management in the future, not at providing direct navigation services to end users.
+Unlike commercial navigation platforms, IBM's work explores how quantum optimization could support large-scale traffic management in the future, rather than providing direct navigation services to end users.
+Their research investigates quantum algorithms such as the QAOA for routing and congestion problems, with proof-of-concept studies indicating potential system-wide improvements in urban mobility.
+A notable example is their collaboration with Ford and the University of Melbourne, as reported by Villanueva et al.~\cite{Villanueva2025}.